Flavor-physics benchmarks for tracker-based particle identification at the FCC-ee: Application to example flavor-physics measurements

 The \bquark-quark might also be identified through first identifying the \bquarkbar-hadron on the other side of the event.
 This procedure is typically called an \textit{opposite-side tagger} and relies on identifying the \bquarkbar-hadron based on its decay products.
 Due to excellent expected mass resolution at the \fccee, this is likely possible without employing particle-identification tools.
 As a consequence, the opposite-side tagger is not investigated here.

-Modern \bquark-flavour tagging algorithms employ machine-learning tools to decipher the multidimensional correlations that provide the most efficient tag, see e.g. Refs.~\cite{LHCb:2015olj,LHCb:2016mtq,LHCb:2016yhi,Belle-II:2021zvj}.
+Modern \bquark-flavor tagging algorithms employ machine-learning tools to decipher the multidimensional correlations that provide the most efficient tag; see e.g. Refs.~\cite{LHCb:2015olj,LHCb:2016mtq,LHCb:2016yhi,Belle-II:2021zvj}.
 Developing such an algorithm for the \fccee environment reaches beyond the scope of this study.
 Instead, the investigations focus on the simplest case, tagging \Bs and \Bsb, using the previously discussed proxy, the net number of kaons.
-This means that a \bquark-hadron is tagged as \Bs if it is accompanied by a larger number of \Kp than \Km in its hemisphere and vice-versa for the \Bsb.
+This means that a \bquark-hadron is tagged as \Bs if it is accompanied by a larger number of \Kp than \Km in its hemisphere and vice versa for the \Bsb.
 Accounting for the detector acceptance, this classification would catch 45\% of the \Bs and \Bsb mesons if perfect particle identification were possible.

-Figure~\ref{fig:Zbb:contamination} shows the resulting tagging efficiency to correctly identify a \Bs meson in red and corresponding mistag efficiency in blue.
-The efficiencies are calculated wrt. the 45\% of \Bs with more \Kp than \Km that can be identified this way in order to show the efficiency improvement through particle identification rather than the efficiency of the algorithm.
-As a consequence of the very low momentum of the considered particles, see Fig.~\ref{fig:distributions}, a moderate tagging efficiency can be achieved for time-of-flight resolution below 50\ps at \cld.
-The addition of \dedx information is only beneficial for time-of-flight resolution above 100\ps.
+Figure~\ref{fig:Zbb:contamination} shows the resulting tagging efficiency to correctly identify a \Bs meson in red and corresponding mistag efficiency in green.
+The efficiencies are calculated with respect to the 45\% of \Bs with more \Kp than \Km that can be identified this way in order to show the efficiency improvement through particle identification rather than the efficiency of the algorithm.
+As a consequence of the very low momentum of the considered particles (see Fig.~\ref{fig:distributions}), a moderate tagging efficiency can be achieved for time of flight resolution below 50\ps at \cld.
+The addition of \dedx information is only slightly beneficial for poor time-of-flight resolution.
 While the trends are fairly similar, \idea consistently achieves significantly better performance for time-of-flight resolutions in the most realistic range between 30\ps and 100\ps almost regardless of cluster-counting efficiency.